-SNG Announces Broadband Benefits Assessment to Measure Potential Benefits and Estimate Costs with AEG
+SNG Announces Economic Feasibility Assessment to Measure Potential Benefits and Estimate Costs with AEG

 One-of-a-Kind Offering Provides Initial Insights into the Feasibility of a Locally Owned Network by Weighing Costs and Benefits

-Dallas, Texas – Today at the Broadband Communities Summit Strategic Networks Group (SNG) announced its new service, the Broadband Benefits Assessment.
-SNG’s Broadband Benefits Assessment is SNG’s lower-cost, relatively rapid alternative to the traditional feasibility study.
+Dallas, Texas – Today at the Broadband Communities Summit Strategic Networks Group (SNG) announced its new service, the Economic Feasibility Assessment.
+SNG’s Economic Feasibility Assessment is SNG’s lower-cost, relatively rapid alternative to the traditional feasibility study.
 It’s a preliminary step to inform and develop a plan for local broadband investment.
-The Broadband Benefits Assessment uncovers whether a community should invest by quantifying the benefits to be realized in a “what-if” scenario of a locally owned network.
+The Economic Feasibility Assessment uncovers whether a community should invest by quantifying the benefits to be realized in a “what-if” scenario of a locally owned network.
 SNG investigates real community savings versus investment required and as a value-add offer a forecast for the economic growth a new network could facilitate.
 The economic investment estimates are provided by leading industry firm AEG.

 “We’re delighted to partner with SNG in this endeavor to help municipalities quickly ascertain if they should move forward with a broadband network,” said James Salter, Chairman of AEG.
 “Too many communities feel stuck and forced to do a deep dive with a traditional feasibility study when the first step should be understanding the overall costs and potential local benefits a network could provide before taking that step.”